 You can find traditional wood shingles in many different shapes and sizes that reflect traditional and modern design trends.
 Although cedar is the most popular type of wood shingle, you can choose from many different kinds of wood, including pine and redwood.
 Unlike other materials, wood is prone to weather damage, which will change its appearance over time.
 With its natural composition, wood shingles offer moss, algae, and mold an excellent place to grow and thrive unless you commit to regularly treating the surface.
 Because of wood shingles are prone to damage and lack longevity, many homeowners turn to designer asphalt shingles that look like wood to get the look of cedar and other woods, but the durability of shingles.

 Slate shingles are very durable and can last for over a century, but the initial installation cost may act as a barrier for some homeowners.
 Throughout its long life, the slate roof retains its original, attractive appearance without any hint of fading.
 Slate shingles can come in red, blue, and gray hues to complement nearly any home design.
-Besides its relatively high initial cost, slate roofing materials lack durability and have a high installation weight.
+Besides its relatively high initial cost, slate roofing have a high installation weight.
 Your roofing contractor will need to asses the structure of your residence to see if your home can support this roofing material before even considering the installation of slate shingles on your roof.

 With metal roof shingles, you can enjoy a great combination of aesthetics, durability, and longevity.
 Even in climates with extreme weather conditions, metal roofing materials can stay in excellent condition and retain their gorgeous hues.
 Moss, mold, and mildew do not readily grow on metal, making these roofs less maintenance intensive for homes in humid climates.
 You can find these shingles in many different metal types, including zinc, copper, and aluminum.
 Like slate, metal roofs are more expensive than asphalt, wood, and even tile roof options.
 The initial cost, however, can pay off through the long lifespan and easy maintenance of this roofing material.